kwhite2/git/lessons.md

 When the softwares are used together, Git and GitHub also support a collaborative appraoch to syllabi development.
 Copying another's project and modifying and remixing the content to meet your needs is a seamless and transparent process.
 Attribution of specific changes over time is a foundational function of how Git operates; GitHub explicitly renders attribution, making it easy to see who(s) did what.
 This is one of the attractions of using the platform.

 In a practical sense, you could search other syllabi on GitHub, and share yours so it could be searched by others.
-If someone finds a syllabus that includes parts they want to use, they could fork that syllabi to their GitHub account, and download—or _clone_ as Git calls it—the files to your local machine and edit it there.
+If someone finds a syllabus that includes parts they want to use, they could fork that syllabi to their GitHub account, and download—or _clone_ as Git calls it—the files to your local machine and edit them there.
 Any changes could then be _pushed_ back to the repository on GitHub, thereby sharing your amendments publicly.
 On GitHub, attribution of who contributed what are transparent.
 Meanwhile, your amended version would be available for others to fork and clone and amend and re-share.

 Even if you were only working with your own self-created syllabus, like we'll do later in this workshop, Git and GitHub can be useful for tracking your changes without the hassle of multiple files.
 From one file, you can use Git to compare your current version with older versions; you can also compare and share these different versions on GitHub if you wanted.